-For each point in the 4-dimensional parameter space, we have reconstructed the SGWB signal and compared with LISA's sensitivity.
-Figure~\ref{fig:alpha_beta_GW_signatures} shows the detectable regions in the $(\alpha,\beta/H_*)$ plane in two ways: {\em i)} for different wall velocities $v_w$, by combining the results for all temperatures $T_*$ in the detectable range (upper panels), and {\em ii)} for different temperatures (in GeV) by combining the results for all $v_w$ (bottom panels).
-The results shown in Fig.~\ref{fig:alpha_beta_GW_signatures} are derived using the HL fit for the sound waves template of Eq.~\eqref{spectral_shape_HL}, since using the SSM template, given in Eq.~\eqref{spectral_shape_SSM}, does not lead to any appreciable difference when we compute the resulting magnetic field parameters.
+For each point in the 4D parameter space, we reconstructed the SGWB signal and compared it with the sensitivity of LISA.
+Figure~\ref{fig:alpha_beta_GW_signatures} shows the detectable regions in the $(\alpha,\beta/H_*)$ plane in two ways: i) for different wall velocities $v_w$, by combining the results for all temperatures $T_*$ in the detectable range (upper panels), and ii) for different temperatures (in GeV), by combining the results for all $v_w$ (bottom panels).
+The results shown in Fig.~\ref{fig:alpha_beta_GW_signatures} are derived using the HL fit for the sound-wave template of Eq.~\eqref{spectral_shape_HL}, since using the SSM template, given in Eq.~\eqref{spectral_shape_SSM}, does not lead to any appreciable difference when we compute the resulting magnetic field parameters.

-It is usually argued (see, e.g., \cite{Caprini:2019egz}) that turbulence is not produced if the time scale to develop non-linearities from sound waves is larger than one Hubble time, $H_* \tau_{\rm nl} \sim H_* \lambda_*/\sqrt{K} \gtrsim 1$.
-According to this criterion, we show in Fig.~\ref{fig:alpha_beta_GW_signatures} the contours of the regions where turbulence is expected to develop by coloured lines, while the dashed lines correspond to the contours of the regions in the parameter space that would be, in principle, excluded by this condition.
+It is usually argued that turbulence is not produced if the timescale to develop nonlinearities from sound waves is larger than one Hubble time $H_* \tau_{\rm nl} \sim H_* \lambda_*/v_f \gtrsim 1$ (cf., ~\cite{Caprini:2019egz}).
+According to this criterion, we show in Fig.~\ref{fig:alpha_beta_GW_signatures} the contours of the regions where turbulence is expected to develop by colored lines, while the dashed lines correspond to the contours of the regions in the parameter space that would be, in principle, excluded by this condition.